Actindo-AG/Documentation/PIM/Integration/03_ManageAttributeGroups.md

 3. Select the checkboxes of the attributes in the list, you want to add to the selected attribute group.
   A toolbar is displayed above the list.

-  > [Info] Activate the *Only Unassigned Attributes* toggle above the list to hide all attributes that are already assigned to an attribute group.
+  > [Info] Enable the *Only Unassigned Attributes* toggle above the list to hide all attributes that are already assigned to an attribute group.

 4. Click the [ADD] button in the toolbar.
   The *Add attributes to attribute group* view is closed.
 The selected attributes are added to the attribute group.